thiccbois/salt-docs/salt-docs/docs/formulas.md

 *The building blocks of your application infrastructure*

+As you have seen in the [Pillars](pillars.md) and [Profiles](profiles.md) sections, a way is needed to combine an initial state for an application.
+This is accomplished using a salt `formula`.

 A formula is a way of composing a set of profiles and pillars (applications and their configuration) that can be bundled and used by salt.

 Our formulas follow the following pattern: